 The accompanying financial statements exclude financial information of the Bank's affiliated Associations.
 The Bank and its affiliated Associations are collectively referred to as the AgFirst District.
-The Bank separately publishes certain unaudited combined financial information of the AgFirst District, including a statement of condition and statement of income, which can be found on the Bank's website at www.agfirst.com.
-Such information is not incorporated by reference into, and should not be considered a part of, this Annual Report.
+The Bank separately publishes in a report certain unaudited combined financial information of the AgFirst District, including a statement of condition and statement of comprehensive income, which can be found on the Bank's website at www.agfirst.com.